Skip to main content

 FAQs

-Will exempting an assignment affect a student’s grade?
+Will exempting an assignment or topic affect a student's grade?

-No. Exempted assignments are removed from both the numerator and denominator of the grade calculation.
+No. Exempted assignments and topics are removed from both the numerator and denominator of the grade calculation.

 Can students still see exempted assignments?